The Manor (Los Angeles): Reception and legacy

 In the movie Legally Blonde, Elle Woods (Reese Witherspoon) described her social standing to Warner Huntington III (Matthew Davis): "I grew up in Bel Air [sic], Warner.
 Across the street from Aaron Spelling."

-In the sitcom Will & Grace, several episodes of season five make reference to "a gift-wrapping room like Candy Spelling has".

-In episode 622, "Angels Revenge", of the movie-mocking TV series Mystery Science Theater 3000, Aaron Spelling's house passes by the Satellite of Love during one host segment, causing the host characters to pause in awe of the enormous sight.
+In 2011, HGTV aired a program titled Selling Spelling Manor that included a tour of the house and documented Candy's process of selling the home to Ecclestone.
+In 2006, the house was discussed in Aaron's obituary: